 Because drop ship vendors and etailers share the burden of the customer delivery promise, teamwork is a crucial ingredient in drop ship strategy.
 For vendors, the crux of collaboration is information sharing.
 If your retail partner has inaccurate data regarding product availability, changes or discontinuation, or order status, they may be setting unrealistic customer expectations.
 When customers find out the product they wanted isn’t available or won’t arrive when promised, the consequences can range from costly chargebacks, to negative reviews, to the loss of that trading partner.

 Manual, labor-intensive approach to this challenge wouldn’t work; synchronizing product data across sales channels requires sophisticated technology.
-Integrated EDI, vendor managed inventory (VMI), and product information management systems enhance your inventory visibility while accurately transferring data to your ecommerce partners.
+Integrated EDI, vendor managed inventory (VMI), and drop shipping integrations enhance your inventory visibility while accurately transferring data to your eCommerce partners.
 The result: a sterling reputation with consumers and a strengthened retail partnership.

 Achieving Drop Shipping Success

 Becoming a drop ship vendor requires you to navigate complex trading partner relationships, and meet ever-increasing customer expectations.
 However, the right strategy, combined with the right technology, can enable you to overcome those obstacles and achieve ongoing success.